 - Cost: AUD 190 for the PADI Peak Buoyancy Specialty course.

-- Equipment: AUD 95 for two tanks, BCD, weights, and a regulator.
-I had my own wet suit, mask (3 mm) with an inner vest, snorkel, fins, and boots.
+- Equipment: The cost was AUD 95, covering two tanks, BCD, weights, and a regulator.
+I brought my wetsuit, a 3mm mask with an inner vest, snorkel, fins, and boots.

 - Booking: via phone 02 9689 1389.

 My interaction with the owner, Judith McDonald, was fantastic.
 She kept me well informed and ensured all the necessary bookings were in place before the dives.
 Additionally, she arranged for my equipment to be picked up by my dive buddy, Malcolm, on my behalf.

 The instructor, Karleen Going, and my dive buddy, Malcolm Wright, were amiable.
 They formed the perfect team for the day—warm, patient, and understanding.
 Knowing I was still a novice in diving, they took excellent care of me.
 Diving with these two individuals was an absolute delight.